 Listen to your body and stop when it tells you to.
 This way, you’ll avoid re-aggravation of or even re-injuring whatever body part gave you trouble in the first place.

 As a general rule, be smart!
-Use your return to fix problems that were there before, and to begin better habits.
+Use your return to running to fix problems that were there before, and to begin better habits.
 Don’t overdo it too early on, and trust the process!

 Injury prevention is made easier with tips from our expert coaches.
 Have you heard about the new TRE mobile app yet?
 Be sure to download our app for access to new workouts each week and a robust library of training resources!